Right now we’re using MapMarker

 to place locations in our Map

 view, but SwiftUI lets us place any kind of view on top of our map so we can have complete customizability.
-So, we’re going to use that to show a custom SwiftUI view containing an icon and some text to show the location’s name, then take a look at the underlying data type to see what improvements can be made there.
+So, we’re going to use that to show a custom SwiftUI view containing a custom icon, then take a look at the underlying data type to see what improvements can be made there.

 code with this: